liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

-To create these entities, select the *Entities* node from under the Service Builder node in the outline on the left side of the `service.xml` editor in overview mode.
+To create these entities, select the *Entities* node from under the Service Builder node in the outline on the left side of the `service.xml` editor in Overview mode.
 In the main part of the view, notice that the Entities table is empty.
 Create an entity by clicking on the *Add Entity* icon (a green plus sign) to the right of the table.
 Enter *Event* for your entity's name and select both the *Local Service* and the *Remote Service* options.
 Create a second entity